jpmonettas/smart-view/README.md

 # How does it works?

-- It walks over every solidity file i full-path-to-solidity-files-folder
+- It walks over every solidity file inside full-path-to-solidity-files-folder
-- Analize parse it's contents using [antlr4](https://github.com/antlr/antlr4) and this [grammar](https://github.com/solidityj/solidity-antlr4)
+- Parses it's contents using [antlr4](https://github.com/antlr/antlr4) and this [grammar](https://github.com/solidityj/solidity-antlr4)
-- From the AST generates a bunch of facts inside a [datascript](https://github.com/tonsky/datascript/) database (functions, vars, enums, structs, events ...)
+- From the AST, generates a bunch of facts inside a [datascript](https://github.com/tonsky/datascript/) database (functions, vars, enums, structs, events ...)
-- Serializes the database and send it to a SPA for querying facts in different ways and generate visualizations
+- Serializes the database, and sends it to a SPA for querying facts and generate visualizations

 # Roadmap

-Since you end up with a database in the browser full of facts about your smart contracts, lots of querys and visualizations can be derived.
+Since you end up with a database inside the browser full of facts about your smart contracts, lots of querys and visualizations can be derived.